 Now my confidence was bouncing to an all time high I started experimenting, the punchcard hmm this could be a disaster or a miracle, as it happens it turned out to be a miracle, the first card I loaded worked using lace weight cashmere I made a lovely scarf using the Ribber and Knitting Machine, the only thing it was a lot harder to move both carriages they seem when working in tandem much slower to slide along carriage and stiffer, I have been told this is normal.

 Not all the punchcards can be used with the ribber, the ones I used worked fab and some of the designs were amazing.
-What I did find out is the ribber and knitting machine combo are a little picky about the type and weight of yarns used, some worked really well some not so well, the bizarre thing is using two different lace weight yarns one worked perfectly the other did not, no idea why both the same weight, the only difference was the type of animal the yarn came from.
+What I did find out is the ribber and knitting machine combo are a little picky about the type and weight of yarns used.
+Some yarns worked really well some not so well, the bizarre thing is using two different lace weight yarns one worked perfectly the other did not, no idea why both the same weight, the only difference was the type of animal the yarn came from.

 Now I have a linker, 2 knitting machines and a ribber in a pear tree

-Now my front room resembles a sweat shop with knitting machines and ribber fixed to a table and part made experiments everywhere, I was in heaven, but something was missing, I have a pet hate hand joining knitted items can be slow and really makes your back and eyes ache, what should I do?
+Now my front room resembles a sweatshop with knitting machines and ribber fixed to a table and part made experiments everywhere, I was in heaven, but something was missing, I have a pet hate hand joining knitted items can be slow and really makes your back and eyes ache, what should I do?
 I know I wante a linker to play with.
-A few days later my partner spotted a Hague Linker on ebay he placed a bid and we won it too easy again lol well yes, it needed four needles fixing and a bit of cleaning, my partner fixed it fairly quickly.
+A few days later my partner spotted a Hague Linker on ebay. he placed a bid and we won it. too easy again lol well yes, it needed four needles fixing and a bit of cleaning, my partner fixed it fairly quickly.
 Christmas came early 🙂

-Setting up the linker and using it was so easy it was childs play, but the joined parts of knitting can look a little heavy on the joins if you don’t line up the two edges correctly and take your time joining, it is tempting to wind that handle like a lunatic , don’t , go slowly and steadily for best results.
+Setting up the linker and using it was so easy it was childs play, but the joined parts of knitting can look a little heavy on the joins if you don’t line up the two edges correctly and take your time joining. it is tempting to wind that handle like a lunatic , don’t , go slowly and steadily for best results.